arkhebuz/primewatch/README.md

 * Did miner hang somewhere at connection after all?
 I had hangs lasting an hour or two with lots of `force reconnect if possible!` or `system:111` communicates (on my box usually one of them was clearly dominating, not both at the same time), without any `[MASTER]` line printed to output.
 Script simply compares line numbers of last `force reconnect if possible!` and `system:111` communicates with line number of last `[MASTER]` communicate.
 If `[MASTER]` is not the last one, primeminer is killed, launched against another server and info is written to logs.

 ## Quick how-to
-* I'm assuming you have primeminer binary.
+* I'm assuming you have primeminer binary and basic Linux skills.
 If not, google it, check peercointalk.org forum, etc.
 * Get primewatch script, either copy-paste from this site or use `git clone https://github.com/arkhebuz/primewatch` command.
 Use `chmod +x primewatch.sh` when necessary.
 * **Edit** primewatch.sh file, all this is commented in code.
 You need to:
   1. Change catalog where logs will be stored;